Wilhelm Kube: Generalkommissar of White Ruthenia

 I am submitting this report in duplicate so that one copy may be forwarded to the Reich Minister.
 Peace and order cannot be maintained in Belarus with methods of that sort.
 To bury seriously wounded people alive who worked their way out of their graves again is such a base and filthy act that the incidents as such should be reported to the Führer and Reichsmarschall.

-Despite these misgivings, Kube participated in an atrocity on 2 March 1942 in the Minsk ghetto.
+Despite these misgivings, Kube participated in an atrocity at the Minsk ghetto on 2 March 1942.
 During a search by German and Belarusian police, a group of children were seized and thrown into pits of deep sand to die.

 At that moment, several SS officers, among them Wilhelm Kube, arrived, whereupon Kube, immaculate in his uniform, threw handfuls of sweets to the shrieking children.
 All the children perished in the sand.